2011–12 Egyptian parliamentary election: Parties

-The Muslim Brotherhood announced on 15 February it would form the Freedom and Justice Party to run in the election.
+The Muslim Brotherhood announced on 15 February it would form the Freedom and Justice Party (FJP) to run in the election.
 Together with 27 other parties representing diverse political families, the Freedom and Justice Party formed the Democratic Alliance for Egypt.
-After several defections and entries, the Freedom and Justice Party-dominated coalition settled on 11 parties.
+After several defections and entries, the FJP-dominated coalition settled on 11 parties.
 The FJP fielded the overwhelming majority of the candidates, and all the Democratic Alliance for Egypt joint candidates ran under the FJP label.

 As a reaction to this centre-right alliance, the different liberal democratic and centrist parties intensified cooperation.
 Five parties drafted a joint statement criticising the current electoral law and proposing a new one.
 On 16 August 15 political and social movements, some of which defected from the Democratic Alliance for Egypt, announced the Egyptian Bloc electoral alliance.
 It consisted of liberal, secularist, and centre-left political parties, as well as social organizations and labour unions, and also the traditional Islamic Sufi Liberation Party.
 Its main objective was to prevent an imminent electoral victory of the Muslim Brotherhood, and the Freedom and Justice Party.
 After suffering many defections, the remaining Egyptian Bloc parties were: the Free Egyptians Party, the Egyptian Social Democratic Party and the National Progressive Unionist Party (Tagammu).

 The Socialist Popular Alliance Party and other parties defected from the Egyptian Bloc after it allowed Mubarak figures in its ranks; the Socialist Popular Alliance Party formed The Revolution Continues Alliance.